Remod-org/NextGenPVE/README.md

 Each ruleset has a default damage value of true or false.

-Each ruleset may include a list of rules which override the default setting called exclusions.
+Each ruleset may include a list of rules which override the default setting called exceptions.

-Each ruleset may include a list of exclusions to the exceptions that override the exclusions.
+Each ruleset may include a list of exclusions to the exceptions that override those exceptions.

 Each ruleset can and probably should be associated with a zone (if not the default ruleset).